Ohio cities want to ban recreational marijuana dispensaries. Can they?

 Do you know something she should know?
 Send her a note at eglynn@enquirer.com and follow her on Twitter at @ee_glynn.

-This article originally appeared on Cincinnati Enquirer: Why some Ohio cities hope to restrict marijuana dispensaries
+This article originally appeared on Louisville Courier Journal: Why some Ohio cities hope to restrict marijuana dispensaries